Reducing Water Usage in Boulder

 Conservation Tips for Businesses

-- Restaurants should only serve water when asked.
+Restaurants should only serve water when asked, not as a default practice.

-- Install toilet dams or displacement devices to cut down on the amount of water needed for each flush.
-Put an inch or two of sand or pebbles in the bottom of a quart or larger container and fill the rest of the container with water.
-Put the cap on and place the bottle in your toilet tank, safely away from the operating mechanism.
+Install toilet dams or a displacement device to cut down on the amount of water needed for each flush.
+Place an inch or two of sand or pebbles into a quart-sized container and fill the rest of the container with water.
+Put the cap on the container and place it in the toilet's tank, safely away from the operating mechanism.
 The container will save on each flush without impairing the efficiency of the toilet.

-- Check your toilets for leaks.
-Put a few drops of food coloring in the tank.
-If the coloring begins to appear in the bowl without flushing, you have a leak that should be repaired immediately.
-Even a small leak can waste thousands of gallons.
+Make sure your toilets are leak-free.
+Put a few drops of food coloring in the toilet's tank.
+Wait 10-15 mins.
+If the coloring appears in the bowl without flushing, you have a leak and it should be repaired immediately.
+Even a small leak can waste thousands of gallons of water per year.
+Remember, you don't necessarily need to hear running water to have a leak.

-- Don't use or install ornamental water features unless they recycle water.
+Don't use or install ornamental water features unless they recycle water.
+If you do have one, place it in a shady spot (if possible) to reduce the rate of evaporation.

-- Know where your water gets used.
-It is important to know how much water is being used for each of your firm's industrial processes and/or domestic needs.
+It is important to know how much water is being used for your industrial processes and/or domestic needs.
 Monitor your water bills to see how you're doing.
+Understand what your water allotment is and how well you are staying within your water budget each month.

-- Get your business PACE certified!
-PACE (Partners for a Clean Environment) recognizes businesses that implement conservation methods.
+Get your business PACE certified!
+PACE (Partners for a Clean Environment) recognizes businesses that implement conservation best practices.